trulience/public/reactjs/trulience-ai/README.md

 npm run start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view your interactive avatar in a browser.

 ### Query Parameters